nuweba/faasbenchmark/README.md

 - dns resolve
 - tcp handshake
 - tls handshake
-In other scenarios for example, other FaaS providers trigger to invoke a function can be the SYN in tls handshake, or the second GET HTTP request.
+In other scenarios for example, other FaaS providers trigger to invoke a function can be the UDP DNS packet, or the second GET HTTP request.

 To create a concurrent load a sleep function will be used, it had minimal overhead and we can make sure it will stay alive while other incoming requests will trigger new functions.